 - Benhabib, S., 2004, The Rights of Others.
 Aliens, Residents and Citizens, Cambridge: Cambridge University Press.

 - Blattner, C., Donaldson, S., and Wilcox, R., 2020, “Animal Agency in Community.
 A Political Multispecies Ethnography of VINE Sanctuary”, Politics and Animals, 6: 1–22.

 - Bohman, J., 2004, “Republican Cosmopolitanism”, Journal of Political Philosophy, 12(3): 336–353.

 - –––, 2007, Democracy across Borders: From Dêmos to Dêmoi, Cambridge, MA: MIT Press.

-- Bosniak, Linda, 2006, The Citizen and the Alien.
+- Bosniak, L., 2006, The Citizen and the Alien.
 Dilemmas of Contemporary Membership, Princeton, Oxford: Princeton University Press.

 - Brighouse, H., 2000, School Choice and Social Justice, Oxford: Oxford University Press.